talacha/scalable/README.md

 This repo is intended for quick start demos and includes a hardcoded value for `hash_salt` in `settings.php`.
 If you are basing your project code base on this repo, make sure you regenerate and update the `hash_salt` value.
 A new value can be generated with `drush ev '$hash = Drupal\Component\Utility\Crypt::randomBytesBase64(55); print $hash . "\n";'`

+## Next steps:

+Once your site is up and running try `fin composer install` to ensure all the contrib modules are in place.

+Then enable scalable_migration with `fin pm-enable scalable_migration`.